 The Suit of Cups: Tarot Card Descriptions

 Below, I offer some simple interpretations of each of the fourteen cards in the suit of cups.
-You can combine these with your own research or intuitive ideas to develop personal, powerful understandings of each of these cards, but this will give you a place to begin.
+You can combine these with your own research or intuitive ideas to develop a personal, powerful understanding of each of these cards, but this will give you a place to begin.

 Ace of Cups

 Ace of Cups: A new beginning, a joyful connection, expansion, and discovery.
 Opening the heart to a new connection, learning more about the self, and recognizing an invitation to grow.
 The full potential of the suit of cups.